 Omaha Better Birth Project believes that every family should have access to affordable, high-quality childbirth education regardless of these barriers.
 To make this belief a reality, we have been working diligently to create a unique childbirth education course that delivers evidence-based information in an easy-to-understand format.

-Our course is called Empowering Beginnings and is a 2-day course.
+Our course is called Empowering Beginnings and is a 1-day course.
 Taught by certified childbirth educators in a safe, inclusive environment, our course is designed to prepare expecting families for all stages of pregnancy, birth, and newborn care.
 Topics covered include:

-• Pregnancy Experiences (by trimester)
+- Pregnancy Experiences (by trimester)

-• Self-Advocacy in Pregnancy and Labor/Delivery
+- Self-Advocacy in Pregnancy and Labor/Delivery

-• What to Expect in Labor
+- What to Expect in Labor

-• Comfort Measures
+- Comfort Measures

-• Forms of Medical Support
+- Forms of Medical Support

-• Interventions/Complications in Delivery
+- Interventions/Complications in Delivery

-• Postpartum and Newborn care
+- Postpartum and Newborn care

-Register for 2023 Childbirth Education Classes here!
+Register for our next Childbirth Education Class here!

 Frequently Asked Questions